Anatomy: Ancient

 Some of the most striking advances in early anatomy and physiology took place in Hellenistic Alexandria.
-Two of the most famous anatomists and physiologists of the third century were Herophilus and Erasistratus.
+Two of the most famous anatomists and physiologists of the third century BC were Herophilus and Erasistratus.
 These two physicians helped pioneer human dissection for medical research, using the cadavers of condemned criminals, which was considered taboo until the Renaissance—Herophilus was recognized as the first person to perform systematic dissections.
 Herophilus became known for his anatomical works, making impressive contributions to many branches of anatomy and many other aspects of medicine.
 Some of the works included classifying the system of the pulse, the discovery that human arteries had thicker walls than veins, and that the atria were parts of the heart.
 Herophilus's knowledge of the human body has provided vital input towards understanding the brain, eye, liver, reproductive organs, and nervous system and characterizing the course of the disease.
-Erasistratus accurately described the structure of the brain, including the cavities and membranes, and made a distinction between its cerebrum and cerebellum During his study in Alexandria, Erasistratus was particularly concerned with studies of the circulatory and nervous systems.
-He could distinguish the human body's sensory and motor nerves and believed air entered the lungs and heart, which was then carried throughout the body.
-His distinction between the arteries and veins—the arteries carrying the air through the body, while the veins carry the blood from the heart was a great anatomical discovery.
-Erasistratus was also responsible for naming and describing the function of the epiglottis and the heart's valves, including the tricuspid.
-During the third century, Greek physicians were able to differentiate nerves from blood vessels and tendons and to realize that the nerves convey neural impulses.
-It was Herophilus who made the point that damage to motor nerves induced paralysis.
-Herophilus named the meninges and ventricles in the brain, appreciated the division between cerebellum and cerebrum and recognized that the brain was the "seat of intellect" and not a "cooling chamber" as propounded by Aristotle Herophilus is also credited with describing the optic, oculomotor, motor division of the trigeminal, facial, vestibulocochlear and hypoglossal nerves.
+Erasistratus accurately described the structure of the brain, including the cavities and membranes, and made a distinction between its cerebrum and cerebellum.